-1) Friends and Family 2) Acco mmodation

-v Reduced contact with family /friends which is of concern v New friends who are not known to parents/carers v Unexplained change in attitude from the child v Relationship (s) breakdown v Suspected abuse in family (emotional, neglect, physical or sexual) v A lack of warmth/understanding/attachment and/or trust from parent/carer v Carers do not implement age appropriate boundaries (including use around social media) v Failure to report missing episodes v Abusive/bullying friendships v Friends/family are involved in gang activity/known to the criminal justice system/Neighbourhood Police/ASB teams. unsuitable/uns accommodatio ASB, gang activ unhappy with a need) v Often s surfing v Reside accommodatio g person and or table/temporar n v Concerns ab ity) v Concerns a accommodation tays elsewhere es independentl n v Accommoda their family resi ighbourhood, safety v Is et physical d or sofa d

-No Low Medium High No Low Medium High

-v Is not engaged in ETE, and/or is not motivated to bev Excluded and/or does not have an education offer v Whereabouts often unknown v Frequently late/leaves early/leaves site, incidents of absence without permission v Change in attitude to learning/employment v Regular breakdown of school/training placements due to perceived behavioural issues v Increasingly disruptive, hostile or physically aggressive v Friendships/peer groups either within or outside the ETE setting are with others at risk of criminal and/or sexual exploitation v Is socially isolated in the ETE setting, and /or experiences bullying, abuse/violence/harassment. v Overdosing v Concerning per risking taking, o v Low self-este behaviour v Ag substance misu caring about w er self-image v Lo Eating disorder rceived 'risk taki offending). em/self-confide gression/violent ise v Expression hat happens to ow mood v Self-lev Suicide attemping' (substance in outbursts v Cortis around invincinthem. ots v nisuse, sexual nreatening ncerning bility or not
+Friends and Family Accommodation v Reduced contact with family /friends which is of concern v v Child or young person and or their family reside in unsuitable/unstable/temporary/overcrowded New friends who are not known to parents/carers v accommodation v Concerns about location (neighbourhood, Unexplained change in attitude from the child v Relationship ASB, gang activity) v Concerns about isolation/safety v Is (s) breakdown v Suspected abuse in family (emotional, unhappy with accommodation (although it meet physical neglect, physical or sexual) v A lack of need) v Often stays elsewhere v Is homeless and or sofa warmth/understanding/attachment and/or trust from surfing v Resides independently in unsupported parent/carer v Carers do not implement age appropriate accommodation v Accommodation is being accessed/used by boundaries (including use around social media) v Failure to adults/peers of concern or who pose a risk to the young. report missing episodes v Abusive/bullying friendships v Friends/family are involved in gang activity/known to the criminal justice system/Neighbourhood Police/ASB teams.
+Medium No No Low Medium High Low High Emotional Wellbeing Education, Training, Employment (ETE) v Is not engaged in ETE, and/or is not motivated to bev v Fatigue v Poor self-image v Low mood v Self-harm - Cutting Excluded and/or does not have an education offer v v Overdosing v Eating disorder v Suicide attempts v Whereabouts often unknown v Frequently late/leaves Concerning perceived 'risk taking' (substance misuse, sexual early/leaves site, incidents of absence without permission v risking taking, offending).
+Change in attitude to learning/employment v Regular v Low self-esteem/self-confidence v Bullying/threatening breakdown of school/training placements due to perceived behaviour v Aggression/violent outbursts v Concerning behavioural issues v Increasingly disruptive, hostile or substance misuse v Expressions around invincibility or not physically aggressive v Friendships/peer groups either within caring about what happens to them. or outside the ETE setting are with others at risk of criminal and/or sexual exploitation v Is socially isolated in the ETE v Fear and scare of reprisal or violence from young people or setting, and /or experiences bullying, adults. abuse/violence/harassment.
+No No Medium High Low Medium Low High v Known (previous or current) violence and/or abuse from within the family, and/or from peers, associates, intimate partners v Physical injuries v Disclosure/evidence of physical/sexual assault v Evidence of coercion/control v Living in a gang associated neighbourhood v Use of sexualised language and/or violence v Risk taking behaviours (sexual and /or offending) v Low self-esteem/self-confidence/self-harm v Bullying/threatening behaviour, aggression, violent outbursts v Limited or no recognition of abusive/exploitative behaviour or understanding of their own situation.

-No Low Medium High No Low Medium High High

-5) Experience of Abuse and Violence 6) Missing From Home or Care ------------------------------------- ------------------------------ v Known (previous or current) violence and/or abuse from within the family, and/or from peers, associates, intimate partners v Physical injuries v Disclosure/evidence of physical/sexual assault v Evidence of coercion/control v Living in a gang associated neighbourhood v Use of sexualised language and/or violence v Risk taking behaviours (sexual and /or offending) v Low selfesteem/selfconfidence/self-harm v Bullying/threatening behaviour, aggression, violent outbursts v Limited or no recognition of abusive/exploitative behaviour or understanding of abusive/exploitative behaviour but unable to apply this to their own situation.